Removal from the GE Money and other lender panels: Why they do it and how to get reinstated

 Frequently asked questions concerning GE Money panel reinstatement

-• What are the consequences if our GE Money panel reinstatement application is turned down and our client has a mortgage application with the GE Money?
+• What will happen if our GE Money panel reinstatement application is rejected and our client has a mortgage application with the GE Money?

-• Please can you set out the application process to revert back onto the GE Money conveyancing panel?
+• Is there a cost to revert back onto the GE Money conveyancing panel?

-• What times frames are involved when applying to be reinstated onto the GE Money conveyancing panel?
+• What is the application procedures to be reinstated onto the GE Money conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking GE Money panel reinstatement is to ensure that your firm is not removed off of the GE Money conveyancing panel in the first place.